Moving to Spain in 2023 regions guide for expats

 Moving to the North East Region

-Barcelona is by far the most famous city in the Catalonia region, and it’s the second largest city in Spain, after Madrid.
+Barcelona is the second largest city in Spain, after Madrid.
 It’s an enchanting, cosmopolitan and fashionable city.
 In addition to being incredibly popular with expats, it is also a busy tourist magnet.

 Barcelona is a vibrant place to call home, and it is Spain’s first city in terms of culture and art.
 However, other areas in Catalonia are more peaceful, and the villages, towns and cities boast Roman roots, and Moorish and Jewish influences in their architecture and tradition.
 Furthermore, don’t forget those beautiful beaches!